Workers - residence rights

 - if you start working in another EU country as a cross-border worker - you must return to your place of residence at least once a week - but have worked in the country where you want to obtain permanent residence for 3 years continuously beforehand.

-The deportation decision must be given to you in writing.
-It must state all the reasons for your deportation, and specify how you can appeal and by when.
+The deportation decision or the request to leave must be given to you in writing.
+It must state all the reasons for your deportation and specify how you can appeal and by when.